denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

     kubectl create namespace prometheus

+  3. Download the dafault values.yaml file from https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack
+     The default file can be seen also with the below command, but it cannot be copied if there are too many lines

+    helm show values prometheus-community/kube-prometheus-stack

+  4. Edit the content of the default values.yaml and add the Ingress path and domain, based on section "How to serve Grafana with a path prefix (/grafana)" from the official documentation https://github.com/grafana/helm-charts/tree/main/charts/grafana.
+The complete modified values.yaml file is attached here.

   3. Install Prometheus and Grafana using teh Helm charts

     helm install stable prometheus-community/kube-prometheus-stack -n prometheus

-  4. Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo:
+  4. (!
+Optional - for access via NodePort.
+Skip for access via LoadBalancer & Ingress !)
+Edit the services to change the default service type to NodePort, and change the default ports, according to the yaml files from this repo:
      - stable-kube-prometheus-sta-prometheus.yml
      - stable-grafana.yml

     kubectl edit svc stable-kube-prometheus-sta-prometheus -n prometheus
     kubectl edit svc stable-grafana -n prometheus

-  5. Access Prometheus on port 30007 and Grafana on port 30009 in browser.
+  5. (!
+Optional - for access via NodePort.
+Skip for access via LoadBalancer & Ingress !)
+Access Prometheus on port 30007 and Grafana on port 30009 in browser.
 The default credentials for Grafana are:
      - user: admin
      - pass: prom-operator